Arguments Summary Day 6: April 9, 2018.

-On the 5th day of arguments, the court had directed the Centre to file a comprehensive report on the conditions in the Rohingya refugee camps especially in States of Haryana, Rajasthan, and Jammu and Kashmir.
+In the previous hearing, the court had directed the Centre to file a comprehensive report on the conditions in the Rohingya refugee camps especially in the states of Haryana, Rajasthan, and Jammu and Kashmir.

-The 6th day of arguments began with the petitioners arguing that only 2 out of the 11 settlements were visited.
+Today the petitioners argued that only 2 out of the 11 settlements were visited.
 They alleged that the Rohingyas have been rendered homeless and are living in deplorable conditions, with 600 refugees using 6 toilets.

 Mr Prashant Bhushan, arguing for the petitioners, pointed out that the court has held in the past that even non-citizens must be given basic amenities.
 At this point, Mr Mehta argued that the petitioners are only concerned with the Rohingyas and not the state of slum dwellers.
-Justice Chandrachud said that this is more of a human rights issue, and cannot be limited to just the Rohingyas.
+Justice Chandrachud observed that this issue is broadly concerned with human rights, and cannot be limited to just the Rohingyas.

 At this point, Mr Rajeev Dhawan said that the question is whether the Rohingyas are a special class or not.
-The fact that they have nowhere to go, make the Rohingya refugees a special class, he said.
+He argued that the Rohingya refugees are a special class since they have nowhere else to go.
 Other petitioners argued that human dignity is at the core of the Constitution, and the current treatment of the Rohingyas is a matter of emergency.
 Mr Tushar Mehta quipped that this 'emergency' has been going on for ten years.
 He alleged that there is a dispute about the facts, which will be cleared when the Union files a comprehensive report.
-Justice Chandrachud agreed that a comprehensive report is needed, and the report submitted today does not provide much information.
+Justice Chandrachud agreed that a comprehensive report is needed, and the report submitted today does not provide adequate information.